-On May 29, 2017, upon approval by our shareholders, our corporate governance structure changed from a two-tier model with a management board under the supervision of a supervisory board to a one-tier model with a unitary board of directors.
 Our board of directors is comprised of seven members.
 Each board member is elected for a term of up to four years.
-A board member may be re-appointed for up to two subsequent terms.
+A non-executive board member may be re-appointed for up to two subsequent terms.
 Board members must retire periodically in accordance with a rotation plan.
-Our board members do not have a retirement age requirement under our Articles of Association.
-Our board members are elected, or re-appointed as the case may be, by our general meeting of shareholders in accordance with the Articles of Association to serve until their successors are duly elected and qualified.
+Our board members do not have a retirement age requirement under our articles of association.
+Our board members are elected, or re-appointed as the case may be, by our general meeting of shareholders in accordance with our articles of association to serve until their successors are duly elected and qualified.